-But lots of people don’t think that’s a good idea — and plenty of people who like the idea in principle are too caught up in useless systems to really do it.
+But lots of people don’t think that’s the right idea — and plenty of people who like the idea in principle are too caught up in useless systems to really do it.

 How much of your life’s stress comes from poorly arranging your priorities?
-Putting yourself first, then carefully choosing who and what come next might make a daily difference in your life.
-Putting yourself first also makes you a better citizen of the world because you’re well rested, well-prepared and properly equipped.
+Putting yourself first, then carefully choosing who and what comes next might make a daily difference in your life.
+Putting yourself first also makes you a better citizen of the world because you’re well-rested, well-prepared and properly equipped.

 1. Put yourself first.

 That means doing whatever it takes to be healthy and productive.
-You’re no good to others when you are sleep-deprived or resent the work you have to do.
-Take the time and exert the energy to sort out your internal problems and situations before you move on.
+You’re no good to others when you’re sleep-deprived or resent the work you have to do.
+Take the time and exert the energy to sort out your problems and situations before you move on to other issues.
 You’re a good person, and you’re good enough to rank at the top of your list every time.

 2. Put those to whom you are committed second.

 This is obvious, I hope.
 Your (let’s see if I can cover everyone) partner, spouse, lifemate, husband or wife — if you have one — doesn’t come first, but they come a close second.
-Not only is he or she a person wonderful enough to attract your attention, but you’ve obligated yourself.
+Not only is he or she a person who is wonderful enough to attract your attention, but you’ve obligated yourself.
 (I hope you find putting your partner second a joy as well as an obligation.)
 Of course, children fit into this category too.

 3. Put other real people third.